In Medical Debt? Here are Your Options

 Life doesn't always go as planned.
 Things happen that we don't expect to cause our life to change in the blink of an eye – car accidents, cancer and other illnesses that cause a long hospital stay.
 Anyone who has been in the hospital knows how quickly the bills can pile up.
 Even with health insurance, the cost of medical bills can be staggering.
 Some people use up their entire savings to try and pay off their medical bills.
 Many people spend so much money paying off their bills that they are unable to pay for basic necessities like rent, food, and utilities.

-In 2013, health care was the number one cause of bankruptcy filings in the United States.
-2014 is shaping up to be the exact same.
-Unpaid medical bills result in many people filing for bankruptcy every year.
+However, unpaid medical bills result in many people filing for bankruptcy every year.
 If you're lost under a pile of medical bills, here's what you need to know about filing for medical bankruptcy:

 Can I File for Bankruptcy Just for Medical Debt?

 Unexpected medical bills can pile up quickly.
 Even people who have a handle on their regular debts may not know what to do when they're suddenly hit with a large medical bill.
 Many people wonder if they can file for bankruptcy just for their medical bills and not include their credit cards or other debts.
 In bankruptcy, credit cards and medical debts fall into the same category, unsecured non-priority claims, and are treated equally.

 Medical bankruptcy is a term used to describe a bankruptcy in which the majority of debts are medical-related, but there's no way to file bankruptcy on medical bills alone.
 When you file for bankruptcy all unsecured debts, such as credit cards and medical bills, are treated the same way.
 You are unable to pick and choose which creditors will be paid and which debts are discharged.